 The current Industry Innovation Competition aims to improve mental health care for Veterans.
-Learn how to participate ›
+There are currently no competitions open.
+Stay tuned! ›

 Industry Innovation Competitions start with a big question, and ask the public for solutions.
 We believe that those outside of government have a unique perspective on overcoming the challenges government faces, and this competition enables us to bring in that outside perspective.
 We welcome solutions from all types of organizations—from established leaders in industry to start-ups, non-profits, and academic institutions.